304 North Cardinal St.

 For larger mass plantings, bulb fertilizer is mixed into the planting soil before bulbs are planted.
 Sometimes store-bought garden planting soil is also used.
 Different bulb fertilizer products tend to give instructions per foot when bulbs are planted in a row or per square foot when planted in a larger flower bed.
 Read the instructions on the specific product you’ve chosen to use.

-Most flowering bulbs are planted in the fall, including Tulips, Daffodils, Allium, Crocus, Muscari, Snowdrops, and Hyacinth.
+Most flowering bulbs are planted in the fall, including Hostas, Tulips, Daffodils, Allium, Crocus, Muscari, Snowdrops, and Hyacinth.
 Specific planting times depend upon local temperatures, ranging from September-October in the coldest spots (Zones 3-4) to November-January in the warmest areas (Zones 8+).
-Bulbs should be planted once cool fall temperatures have arrived but before soil freezes.
-Never apply bulb fertilizer into frozen soil.
+Bulbs should be planted once cool fall temperatures have arrived but before the soil freezes.
+Never apply bulb fertilizer to frozen soil.

 Flower bulbs in the garden are most commonly fertilized in early spring.
 In climates where soil freezes, fertilizer should not be applied until the soil has thawed with warmer spring temperatures.
 Do not apply fertilizer to frozen soils.